If your rose bushes have clusters of little pink or green bugs, there’s a good chance you have an infestation of rose aphids.

 4. Avoid Over-Fertilizing

-Excess fertilizer can lead to lush, green growth that is more susceptible to rose aphids and other insect problems.
+Excess fertilizer can lead to lush, green growth, which is more susceptible to rose aphids and other insect problems.

 5. Hose Them